scivision/scan-wifi-python/README.md

     pip install pandas requests

 ## Usage

     ./mozloc.py

 Returns `dict` containing `lat` `lng` `accuracy`.
 In urban areas, accuracy ~ 100 meters.

+### convert to KML
+You can display your logged data in Google Earth or other KML value after converting by

+    ./csv2kml.py in.log out.kml

+with

+    pip install simplekml

 ## Contributing
 Pull request if you have another favorite approach.